grmpl/StepandHeightcounter/README.md

 # StepandHeightcounter
-This Android app counts steps and elevation gain on a Nexus 5x.
-It should work on all devices with a step counter sensor and a pressure sensor, but I haven't tested it.
+This Android app counts steps and elevation gain.
+It should work on all devices with a step counter sensor and a pressure sensor.
+Since Android 10+ access permission to "Physical Activity" is necessary for step sensor.
+Thanks to duggalsu the app has been reworked and current release is now working again.
+I haven't tested, if reworked app is working on older devices.
+Please use release v1.21-fdroid if not.

 A pressure or barometric sensor is mandatory, steps will not be counted without pressure values.
-The step counter sensor is a special sensor which counts the steps by itself without additional software and is not to be mistaken with a step detector sensor.
+Please note: The step counter sensor is a special sensor which counts the steps by itself without additional software and is not to be mistaken with a step detector sensor.
-So, if you are using another device, don't put the blame on me if it is not working.

 I've written the app, because I was interested in my elevation gain when I walk up the stairs instead of using the elevator.
 I couldn't find any app with this feature yet.
 (I haven't tried one of the big activity apps, because they are doing much more than I want.)